• Skip to primary navigation

 • ×

-Try this creamiest Matcha Overnight Oats that gives you a great boost of energy for your busy mornings!
-It’s a healthy breakfast (or snack), packed with probiotics, and requires zero prep time in the morning.
+Try these creamy Matcha Chia Overnight Oats that will give you a great boost of energy for your busy mornings!
+It's a healthy breakfast (or snack), packed with probiotics, and requires zero prep time in the morning.

 Love Matcha?
 Try my Easy Dalgona Matcha, Matcha Milkshake, or my addicting Mochi Match Donuts!

-delicious matcha overnight oats in a glass cup
+delicious matcha chia overnight oats in a glass cup

 What is Matcha?